Okay. I admit it. I was a little scared of “foster to adopt” at first. There, I said it! There were some fears.

 Not every foster to adopt story ends in adoption.
 Juries and courts are unpredictable.
-But making room in your home and your heart to love these children and make a forever imprint on their heart means regardless of the outcome, every story does have a happy ending.
+There may be some fears with that.
+But making room in your home and your heart to love these children and make a forever imprint on their hearts means regardless of the outcome, every story does have a happy ending.

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.